Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 These popular Falls are within the Ramapo Valley Reservation.
 People come from all over to see the gorgeous Ramapo Falls, as well as to hike the many trails available.
 The area is dog-friendly and even has decent public restrooms.

-Visitors recommend the Yellow trail, which leads straight to the Falls.
+The Yellow trail is one of the best, as it leads straight to the Falls.
 This trail is easy enough to traverse, even if you’re not an experienced hiker.
 The area is very popular, so be prepared for full parking lots – you may have to wait for a spot.

 Chikahoki Falls